Buying the freehold of a house

 Purchasing your freehold has the following benefits:-

-- Your property will no longer be subject to a ground rent (some ground rents such as doubling ground rents can make the property difficult to mortgage).
+- Your property will no longer be subject to a ground rent (some ground rents such as doubling ground rents can make the property difficult to sell).

 - For those properties with leases below 100 years, you will no longer hold a depreciating asset, and will realize a profit from the increase in value following the purchase of the freehold.

-- You will have control over the improvement/development of your property and will no longer be required to seek landlords consent and pay consent fees before commencing works, or bear the risk of enforcement action following improvement of your property where consent is not obtained beforehand.
+- You will have control over the improvement/development of your property and will no longer be required to seek landlords consent and pay consent fees before works, or bear the risk of enforcement action following improvement of your property where consent is not obtained.

 - You will have control of the use to which your property is put, such as a change of use, or sub-division of the property into smaller units.